Diana Penty: Commercial fluctuation and streaming films (2019-2024)

 In 2019, she had special song appearance alongside singer Badshah and actors Suniel Shetty and Raveena Tandon as the proverbial "Shehar Ki Ladki" in a promotional music video of the song, a remake of an eponymous hit, for Khandaani Shafakhana (2019).

-Penty portrayed Ira Sharma Sehgal, a public service volunteer who has a friction of ideology with her husband, in director Kunal Deshmukh's 2021 romantic drama Shiddat.
-India Today noted, "Though Diana Penty gets extremely limited screen time in comparison to her male counterparts, she leave a mark as free-spirited, practical and open-minded women."
-Penty marked her Malayalam film debut with the 2022 film Salute alongside Dulquer Salmaan portraying Dia, Salmaan's love interest.
-Hindustan Times mentioned, "The women have very less to contribute to the film and Diana Penty gets wasted in a role that has no impact."
+Penty played Ira, a public service volunteer who has a friction of ideology with her husband, in director Kunal Deshmukh's 2021 romantic drama Shiddat opposite Mohit Raina.
+India Today's Samriddhi Srivastava noted, "Though Penty gets extremely limited screen time in comparison to her male counterparts, she leave a mark as free-spirited, practical and open-minded women."
+Penty then expanded to Malayalam films in 2022 with Salute opposite Dulquer Salmaan portraying Dia, Salmaan's love interest.
+Haricharan Pudipeddi mentioned, "The women have very less to contribute to the film and Diana Penty gets wasted in a role that has no impact."
+Both films had digital release.